nicktodd/basicspringapp/README.md

 To trigger a server CPU increase, you can visit /cpu which will cause the server you visit to max out on CPU, and this should trigger an autoscale.

+## Use infrastructure as Code

+If you want to, now review the cloudformation template in scripts/sampleapp.template.

+This file creates everything you have just done in one simple script!!